green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 the really fundamentals in programming languages, not only in JavaScript, however their usage or syntax can slightly vary.

-> Note: Now I will show you how these *language constructs* work instead of
+> Note: Now I will show you how these *language constructs* work.
+I suggest you
-> doable exercises.
-I suggest you to repeat and play around with everything what
+> to repeat and play around in the console with everything what you learn.
-> you learn in the console.
-Later on we will see other options to run/execute
+> Later on we will see other options to run/execute JavaScript code.
-> JavaScript code.

 ## Comments

 In programming languages we have the opportunity to add comments to our code.
 This makes easier to understand complicated parts or for example to add notes during learning.
-Commented lines start with `//` or are between `/*` and `*/`.
-The commented code wont get executed, it is only for the reader.
+Commented lines start with `//` or placed between `/*` and `*/`.
+The commented code won't get executed, it is only for the reader.

 ```js
 // this is an inline comment, the browser will ignore it